jackfsuia/ShampooSalesAgent/README.md

 ```bash
 python start.py MODEL API_Key Secret_Key
 ```
-API_Key and Secret_Key is defined by ernie, please refer to their website.
+API_Key and Secret_Key are defined by ernie, please refer to their website.

 That's all!